molejar/arm-ide/README.md

 * [Bracketeer for C/C++](http://marketplace.eclipse.org/content/bracketeer-cc-cdt#.VBc7-nWSz0o) - show all what you need to know about the brackets in your code (highlight brackets, show information about closing brackets, etc...)

-## Dependencies
+## Build OS Requirements

-Before running the script in your Linux OS, least you have to install these packages.
+You will need have a PC with OS Ubuntu Linux (or some other Ubuntu based distribution).
+At first you need update the install repositories and then you have install all the following packages.
+After that you will have a ready Linux OS for building the Windows version of ArmIDE.

 ``` bash
     $ sudo apt-get update
     $ sudo apt-get install wget curl wine zip unzip p7zip-full p7zip-rar rar git
 ```
-If you want build the ArmIDE for Linux OS, then you need install the additional packages primary required for compiling the OpenOCD debugger.
+If you want build the Linux version of ArmIDE, then you need install additional packages, primary required for compiling the OpenOCD debugger.

 ``` bash
     $ sudo apt-get install build-essential libtool libusb-1.0-0 libusb-dev libusb-1.0.0-dev libhidapi-hidraw0 libhidapi-dev